See our Information Sheet called: “Appeal Process – How to complete a SEND 35a”

 Please remember NOT to send original documents, send photocopies and keep a copy of everything you send, including the form.

-It is important to tell the Tribunal why you disagree with the LA decision not to secure an EHC assessment and refer to any written evidence you have to support your case.
+It is important to tell the Tribunal why you disagree with Surrey’s decision not to secure an EHC needs assessment and refer to any written evidence you have to support your case.

 Timetable of the appeal process

 In this response, the SEND Tribunal tells you about important dates.
-It tells you when the LA are required to respond to your appeal, gives you a deadline to send further information and tells you when the SEND Tribunal will be considering your case and making a decision.
+It tells you when Surrey are required to respond to your appeal, gives you a deadline to send further information and give you the Hearing date or when SEND Tribunal will be considering your case and making a decision (if your case is being heard on papers).
 This will be a window of time between two dates around ten days apart.

 At the same time, the SEND Tribunal writes to the LA, sending them a copy of your appeal documents.